-During 2020, the Hospital received a PPP loan of \$542,100 established by the CARES Act and has accounted for the funding as debt in accordance with GASB 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees.
+During the year ended December 31, 2020, the Hospital received a PPP loan of \$542,100 established by the CARES Act and has accounted for the funding as debt in accordance with GASB 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees.
 Interest is accrued in accordance with the loan agreement.
 Any forgiveness of the loan is recognized as nonoperating revenue in the financial statements in the period the debt is legally forgiven.
 PPP loans are subject to audit and acceptance by the SBA, or lender; as a result of such audit, adjustment could be required to any revenue recognized.
-Subsequent to year-end, the Hospital received legal notice on February 24, 2021, that the PPP loan was forgiven in its entirety and recognized the gain from extinguishment as other nonoperating revenue in fiscal year 2021.
+The Hospital received legal notice on February 24, 2021, that the PPP loan was forgiven in its entirety and recognized the gain from extinguishment as other nonoperating revenue in the accompanying statements of revenues, expenses and changes in net position.